 Changes have been made to provide tax relief for individuals and families.
-These changes, announced on 30 May, are part of the annual Government Budget 2024.
+These changes, announced on 30 May, were part of the annual Government Budget 2024.

 Changes from 31 July include: